Frederick Augustus III of Saxony: Marriage and issue

 Frederick Augustus married Archduchess Louise of Austria, in Vienna on 21 November 1891.
 They were divorced in 1903 by the royal decree of the King after she ran away while pregnant with her last child.
-Luise's flight from Dresden was due to her father-in-law's threatening to have her interned in a mental asylum at the Sonnenstein Castle for life.
+Louise's flight from Dresden was due to her father-in-law's threatening to have her interned in a mental asylum at the Sonnenstein Castle for life.
 Her brother supported her in her wish to escape from Saxony.
 Emperor Franz-Josef of Austria-Hungary did not recognise the divorce.